drytoe/dryparse/docs/objects.rst

 .. code:: python

-   git.add.args = Arguments([])
+   git.add.args = Arguments((str, ...))

-These use cases are simple, but :class:`~dryparse.objects.Arguments` has so much more to offer.
-Take a look at its API documentation.
+These use cases are simple, but we support so many more.
+Take a look at the API documentation of :class:`~dryparse.objects.Arguments`, especially the **Examples** section.

 Root command
 ============